Watlington Hill and the Wormsley Estate – An Emblematic Chilterns Walk

 Shirburn Hill Chalk Grassland

-Shirburn Hill is a large area of chalk grassland on the Chiltern escarpment, which help to gives the scarp its distinctive appearance.
+Shirburn Hill is a large area of chalk grassland on the Chiltern escarpment, which helps to gives the scarp its distinctive appearance.
 As well as chalk grassland, there are also areas of scrub, ranging from a scattering in the grassland to dense areas and also areas dominated by box and juniper.
 Wild candytuft, which is a nationally rare species, is present in the chalk grassland.
 Other chalk grassland wildflowers found here include rock rose, autumn gentian, the rare Chiltern gentian, common spotted orchid, clustered bellflower, marjoram, eyebright and wild thyme.
 Leaching of the soil has led to the presence of acid grassland and heather; this type of habitat is called chalk heath and such acidic habitat is very rare in the Chilterns.
 Butterfly species seen here include the marbled white and the small skipper.
 Please keep to the Open Access Land and public footpaths as the land is under private ownership.

 Cowleaze Wood, which is managed by the Forestry Commission, incorporates a great mix of woodland habitats.
 The bluebells in late April and May are like a blue carpet and well worth a visit.
 Tragically, on 31 March 1944 a Handley Page Halifax Mk III bomber aircraft, LW579 of No 51 Squadron RAF, was returning from the Nuremburg raid when it crashed in the wood, killing all seven of its crew.
 The aircraft was based at RAF Snaith in Yorkshire and seems to have been at least 120 miles (190 km) off course.
 It was a clear, moonlit night, and it is not clear why the Halifax lost height and crashed into the hill.
 There is a monument in the wood to the crew of LW579.
 It is a stone plinth from Lincoln Cathedral with the names of the crew inscribed upon it.
+There is also an information board about the crash next to your path into Cowleaze Wood.

 Turn left, following the lane for 60 metres towards Vicar’s Farm, looking out for a tall wooden gate on your right with a painted white maker to path L23; it is easy to walk past it.
 Turn right through the gate and follow the path that skirts around the grounds of Vicar’s Farm to another gate.
 Go through the gate and head half left uphill across a small field to a stile and a path that leads into woodland.
 Cross the stile and continue in more or less the same direction uphill through the woodland.
 The path eventually curves right to meet a crossing track.
 Turn right onto path L19.
 (Look out for the painted marker on a tree.)
 Follow this clear, wide path gently downhill until you reach a road at Wellground Farm.
 Ignore the footpath opposite and turn right onto the road, which takes you through the Wormsley Estate.
 Soon, through the trees on your right, you catch glimpses of Wormsley Park House, then the Opera Pavilion and then the cricket ground.
 Where the road turns sharp right, towards Wormsley Park House, bear slightly left ahead on a track.